 R22 is Phasing Out

-We told you last summer about the R22 phase out and with warmer temperatures approaching, Donelson Air Service Experts wanted to remind you of your options.
+In 2016 we told you about the R22 phase out and with warmer temperatures approaching, Stevenson Service Experts wanted to remind you of your courses of action.

 RECAP:

-If you have an air conditioning system installed earlier than 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an air conditioner installed prior to 2010, it likely uses R22 refrigerant, which is what makes the air coming from your air conditioner cool and comfy.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

-Beginning in 2010, the production and import of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.
+Starting in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

 HIGHLIGHTS:

-You can get recycled R22 now for existing AC equipment that use this specific refrigerant.
+You can get recycled R22 now for existing AC equipment that use this certain refrigerant.

-The cost of R22 is going up because of the decreasing supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your air conditioner was made before January 2010, you have a few options:
+If your AC equipment was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your AC equipment was manufactured before January 2010, you have some options:

-1) Invest in an upgraded, more environmentally-friendly system, which requires the approved A/C refrigerant.
+1) Buy an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.

-2) Call an expert to replace the parts in your current air conditioner to help make it compatible with approved air conditioner refrigerant.
-However, this is not recommended because it could void your warranty(ies).
+2) Call a professional to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
+However, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Donelson Air Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to stress about the soaring costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Stevenson Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioner, just in time for spring!